saltstack-formulas/logrotate-formula/README.rst

 =========
 Install and configure logrotate on a machine.

+The config files are per OS.
+At the moment only Debian, RedHat and Archlinux supported with this formula

 .. note::
     See the full `Salt Formulas installation and usage instructions
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.